tobek/laminae/25-cec.md

 ### TODO(better name for the Islet? refuge, sanctum, harbor, haven, oasis, conservatory)[The Islet]

-TODO(how to people get to the Islet, depends on cosmography: either a: there's a well-guarded gate here, or b: just travel on foot, or c: there's an intermittent gate phenomenon in the bloom)[]
+TODO(how to people get to the Islet, depends on cosmography: either a: there's a well-guarded aperture here, or b: just travel on foot, or c: there's an intermittent aperture phenomenon in the bloom)[]

 This visitor was fortunate to be introduced to the Bloom through a researcher who splits her time between the Islet and REF[the Brink](CGP), and was able to travel with her community's expertise and wisdom.
 The Islet is a small encampment resting deep in an unusual area of barren scrubland, on the site of an intermittent freshwater spring.^[The spring warbles forth from a low rocky outcropping, and every few hours (by this visitor's estimation) the flow trickles to a stop, only to start again a few hours later.
 This has carried on since before the encampment's founding and might be the only reliable phenomenon on the entire lamina.]
 A few dozen mortals of all ages---elders, adults, and their children alike---live in this oasis, a resilient and dedicated group of caretakers who have established safe harbor and learned how to gently harness the chaos of this place.